Improvisation on a Bach Chorale for Two Pianos by Ferruccio Busoni

 Busoni wrote copious piano works, many employing a distinctly contrapuntal style, which is perhaps inevitable considering his engagement and reverence to the music of the past, and particularly that of J S Bach.
 In 1907 he wrote a manifesto, Sketch of a New Aesthetic of Music, which unlocks some of the keys to his ideas surrounding composition, including his three major aesthetic beliefs: essence, oneness and junge Klassizität (literally ‘young classicism’).

-Works for two pianos include a couple of arrangements of compositions by W.A.
-Mozart: The Duettino Concertante (after the Finale of Piano Concerto No. 19 K.459), KiV B88, and the Fantasy for the Barrel-Organ in F minor (after K.608), KiV B91.
-Both works retain Mozart’s elegant textures and sparkling clarity whilst utilizing the piano fully.
+Works for two pianos include a couple of arrangements of compositions by W. A. Mozart: The Duettino Concertante (after the Finale of Piano Concerto No. 19 K.459), KiV B88, and the Fantasy for the Barrel-Organ in F minor (after K.608), KiV B91.
+Both works retain Mozart’s elegant textures and sparkling clarity whilst utilising the piano fully.

-An arrangement of the Fantasia Contrappuntistica for two pianos was completed in 1921 (and published in 1922), and this mighty piece is undoubtedly Busoni’s most ambitious work, which serves as a ‘homage’ to J S Bach’s Art of Fugue.
+An arrangement of the Fantasia Contrappuntistica for two pianos was completed in 1921 (and published in 1922), and this mighty piece was undoubtedly Busoni’s most ambitious work, which serves as a ‘homage’ to J S Bach’s Art of Fugue.

 Leave a Reply